Global-Lipids-Genetics/glgc_gwis/README.md

-# GLGC 2023 Analysis Pipeline
+# GLGC 2024 Cohort Analysis Pipeline

-This repo contains all the necessary scripts for study cohorts to run through the GLGC 2023 Analysis Pipeline.
+This repo contains all the necessary scripts for study cohorts to run through the GLGC 2024 Cohort Analysis Pipeline.
 If you are interested in joining the [Global Lipids Genetics Consortium](http://www.lipidgenetics.org/), please contact Gina Peloso <gpeloso@bu.edu>.

 Current version: 1.0